 In a full kitchen renovation project, new kitchen cabinets represent the single biggest investment you will make.
 Cabinets can easily add several thousand dollars more to your entire kitchen remodel cost.
 So, along with flooring, appliances, and countertops, this is one purchase you need to get absolutely right.

-When you are considering your purchase of new kitchen cabinets, my recommendation is to start at the highest level and work down to the details.
-Highest level, in this case, would be the general kitchen or even house style that we will list directly below.
-Details would mean things like choosing kitchen cabinet hardware.
+When you are considering your purchase of new kitchen cabinets, it's best to start at the highest level and work down to the details.
+The highest level, in this case, would be the general kitchen or even house style.
+Details would mean door style, finishes, wood, and treatments.

 Your new kitchen cabinets' finish color is the first thing that will stand out in your remodeled kitchen.
 At first glance, an all-white thermofoil kitchen feels markedly different from cabinets with a very dark espresso color.